AliTaheriNastooh/Food_Seller/README.md

 Your machine must take money from consumer and show available items with that amount and wait for 10 clocks for consumer's choice.
 If consumer selected something among available items, machine must deliver the item and if there is any remaining money, it should be returned too.
 If consumer chose something among unavailable items, machine should return and error and start counting again.
-Any added feature has added value.
 For items of machine, use these values:

  Soda: 100